My Philosophy and Approach in Therapy

 How to Treat Self-Deception

-• Understanding and Acceptance are the antidote to Self-Deception.
-All forms of therapy converge on these two outcomes.
+Understanding and Acceptance are the antidote to Self-Deception.
+All forms of effective therapy converge on these two outcomes.

 How to Treat Ignorance

-• Commitments are pre-requisites to starting treatment - they are negotiated by asking you to give up a problematic belief/behavior in your life.
+Accountability is informed by your commitment to give up a problematic belief/behavior in your life.

-• Decisions are negotiated through a discussion of benefits vs. risks of accepting Commitments.
+Honesty is informed by weighing a list of benefits vs. risks of accepting accountability.

 How I Conduct Therapy